“Discreet” vs. “Discrete”: What’s the Difference?

 - The medical device is small and discreet, so no one will notice you’re wearing it.

-- Despite her sizeable income, her house features discreet and understated decor.
+- Despite her sizable income, her home features discreet and understated decor.

 Be sure not to use discrete in any of those instances.
 These words are not synonyms, as you’ll learn below.